aaronjconway/aaronconwaylo.com/about/licensing.md

 title: Licensing
 ---

-I do have Brokers that can help in any state and I will ensure the transaciton goes smoothly incase you don't live in one of the states I'm licensed in.
+I do have brokers that can help in any state if you need assistance.

 :::info
 If you are a realtor wanting to use me and you aren't in one of my states.